esperanca/personal_website/src/posts/weeknote-020.md

 ### Discovering the BBC catalogue

 After a long time, I finally decided to pay for a TV license.
 I could not see much value before, as I have many streaming options and not enough time.
 But I could not afford not to watch Killing Eve.
 I asked #lazytwitter recommendations for BBC shows, and I got some great suggestions from Dr Rosie and a Brazilian friend.
-Here is the list of suggested BBC shows: Inside Number 9, Happy Valley, Devs, Line of Duty, Peaky Blinders and Gavin & Stacey.
+Here is the list of suggested BBC shows and will be watching next:
+- Inside Number 9
+- Happy Valley
+- Devs
+- Line of Duty
+- Peaky Blinders
+- Gavin & Stacey

 ### Healthcheck